dmaevsky/rd-parse/README.md

 `Optional` matches the argument rule one or zero times.<br/>
 `Star` matches the argument rule zero or more times: `Star = rule => Optional(Plus(rule))`.<br/>

-If your grammar is recursive (which is often the case), you might need to wrap it in a *Y-combinator*, as shown in the examples. `Y` is exported from the package as a matter of convenience.

 ### Building AST
 Use the `Node` helper to define how to build your AST.
 It has two arguments: the rule to match, and a *reducer* callback: see below.